DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 Google Cloud Storage allows apps to create [signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) with expiry, to allow third parties a time-limited access to a resource.
 As of September 2019, Google is now recommending the V4 signature method.
 This callout works with the [V2 signature method](https://cloud.google.com/storage/docs/access-control/signed-urls-v2).

-(I have plans to extend  this URL signer so that works with V4.)
+(I have plans to extend  this URL signer so that it works with V4.)

 To use V2 signed URLs, the app must build a string like this: